harrider/CodingChallenge_Python/ReadMe.md

-# Coding Challenge Read Me - C# Implementation
+# Coding Challenge Read Me - Python Implementation

 ## How to Run / Execute